roberto-cuellar/roberto-cuellar/README.md

  🔭 I’m currently working on a few projects as a Freelancer.

  🌱 I’m currently learning Angular, React, TypeScript, Node, mongoDB, QA Automation with Selenium+ WebDriver in Python and others...

-  I want to collaborate with a nice company that allows me to get started, contribute and learn a lot with them.

-  **I'm looking for an opportunity to test my skills, if you know any company that requires a Junior Developer for their team, please let me know.
-Thank you.**

 ## How to reach me:
   > EMAIL: **lozano.roberto.2018@gmail.com** <br>